 Do You Know Your Rights At An Unlawful Traffic Stop?

-An unlawful police stop refers to a scenario when a police officer pulls a driver over without probable cause to do so.
-Anyone can be the victim of an unlawful stop by the police.
-If you have been pulled over it is likely that police believe that stop is lawful, it is unlikely that they will change their minds.
-If you happen to argue the stop, it could lead to additional criminal charges and will only aggravate the situation.
+An unlawful police or traffic stop refers to a scenario when a police officer pulls a driver over without probable cause to do so.
+Anyone can be the victim of an unlawful traffic stop.
+If the police pull you over, it is likely that they believe that stop is lawful.
+As a result, it is unlikely that they will change their minds.
+If you happen to argue the traffic stop, it could lead to additional criminal charges and will only aggravate the situation.

 It is important to know your rights to avoid escalation of the situation and causing yourself more charges.